 Visitor Information Centre – Open Year Round

-- June to Labour Day – Daily, 10am to 6pm
+- June to Labour Day – Monday to Saturday, 10am to 6pm; Sunday Noon to 5pm

 Location: 1-81 Crescent Street, Grand Bend (Main Street & Highway 21)